Technology Transfer FAQ

 Q: Where can I find statistics and metrics on the universities’ technology transfer operations?

-A: Technology and Research Innovation Fund (TRIF) dollars support university research.
+A: Technology and Research Initiative Fund (TRIF) dollars support university research.
 Some of these funds are used to support an intellectual property catalyst fund.
 The fund is used to take raw innovation to the next level, build a prototype, or advance data analysis of a proposal in preparation of the technology to be licensed.
 TRIF dollars are also used to directly support each university’s technology transfer operation.
 The annual TRIF report detailing the amount of funds expended may be viewed here.